 The new year has officially begun, and most professionals are in goal-setting mode to ensure this year is your best yet.
-We all know how fast time flies, and HR likely has a mountain of various goals for the upcoming year—from hiring to employee engagement.
-To help your team achieve them all, we’ve compiled a month-by-month HR checklist for 2018:
+We all know how fast time flies, and HR likely has a mountain of various goals and compliance deadlines for the upcoming year—from hiring to employee engagement.
+To help your team achieve them all, we’ve compiled a month-by-month HR and compliance checklist for 2018:

 The Form W-4 is critically important, as it determines how much is withheld in taxes from employee paychecks.
 Employees wishing to claim exempt status for federal tax withholding in 2018 must file a new Form W-4 by February 15.
 Be sure you have the most up-to-date taxation information as regulations change throughout the year.